 My equipment choices have always been dictated by what I have to shoot and by the look I have in mind.
 This is true both for my choice of cameras, lenses and filters, as well as for other fundamental parts of my kit such as support, carrying and lighting.
 I believe that as vast a knowledge of equipment as possible, in terms of different cameras, tripods, filters, and so on, is of fundamental importance to constantly improving my work.
-More, mastering such knowledge is also fundamental to help my Workshop participants to make the most of their potential, and to sensibly choose the equipment that best suits their work.
+More, mastering such knowledge is also fundamental to help my Workshop participants to make the most of their potential and to sensibly choose the equipment that best suits their workflow and shooting style.

 I simply love the aesthetics of medium format.
-I love the ability of covering a vast field of view with longer lenses than those you’d need to use with 35mm.
+I love the ability of covering the same field of view with longer lenses compared to 35mm.
 I love the way modern medium format lenses draw.
 Plus, modern large format sensors offer extremely high resolution, great dynamic range and beautiful colors.
-So, for me and my work, there is no coming back to 35mm if I can help it.
+So, for me and my work, medium format is a no-brainer.

 – Phase One XT

 – Phase One IQ4 150 Mp digital back

 – Rodenstock HR 23mm f/5.6 (14,7mm FF FOV equivalent)